 Each shot is carefully calculated and taken with the utmost care, the shooter remaining as still as possible and gently squeezing the trigger while holding on to the rifle like a bear trap.

-Page 2 of 3 - Following each shot, spotters report on the progress and advise the shooter to make sight adjustments.
+Following each shot, spotters report on the progress and advise the shooter to make sight adjustments.